 Of the more than 40,000 food and beverage stores in Canada, grocery stores make up the majority.
 Based on the number of units nationally, Loblaw Companies Ltd. was the leading supermarket and grocery chain in 2018, with almost 2,500 stores.
 In second place was Sobeys Inc. with almost 1,900 stores nationwide.
 Provincially, sales of chain food stores were highest in Ontario in 2017, reaching almost 19.8 billion Canadian dollars.
 When it comes to sales of independent food stores, Quebec came out on top with around 15.14 billion Canadian dollars worth of sales.

-With the recent increase in the cost of food in Canada, price remained the leading factor in choosing food and beverage products.
+When it comes to grocery shopping, Millennials have an above average basket size in Canada at 55.45 Canadian dollars, whilst Baby Boomers have a below average basket size.
+With the recent increase in the cost of food in Canada, price remained the leading factor in choosing food and beverage products across generations.
 Consumers in Canada also indicated in a recent survey that it’s important to know where their food comes from, with many making the effort to buy locally grown products.
-Despite this, only 22 percent of the respondents said they support the development and sale of GM foods in Canada as of March 2016.